AckerlyXu/heima/articles/storage/common/storage-security-guide.md

   This article gives an explanation of client-side encryption, and provides examples of using the storage client library to encrypt and decrypt resources from the four storage services.
 It also talks about Azure Key Vault.

-### Using Azure Disk Encryption to encrypt disks used by your virtual machines
+### <a name="using-azure-disk-encryption-to-encrypt-disks-used-by-your-virtual-machines"></a>Using Azure Disk Encryption to encrypt disks used by your virtual machines
 Azure Disk Encryption is a new feature.
 This feature allows you to encrypt the OS disks and Data disks used by an IaaS Virtual Machine.
 For Windows, the drives are encrypted using industry-standard BitLocker encryption technology.
 For Linux, the disks are encrypted using the DM-Crypt technology.
 This is integrated with Azure Key Vault to allow you to control and manage the disk encryption keys.

 The solution supports the following scenarios for IaaS VMs when they are enabled in Azure: